No Pictures: Notes from the Studio

 ________________________________

 It rains lightly as I write.
-I hear each individual drop of rain on the aluminum roof.
+I hear each drop of rain on the aluminum roof.
 Every single drop takes its turn and then moves on to its new home and form.
 Here, the place I have lived for 20 years is a pink morning, cool for the first time in weeks.

 _________________________________

-I am last in line to hold your blood and speak your names with understanding.
+I am last in line to hold and acknowledge your blood and to speak your names with understanding.
 In the Garden, in the Distance embodies the spaces in which I exist.
 Abstract art, a practice of symbols – a different language – which, realistically, is what often frustrates a viewer – not understanding the language that is being presented.

-The most useful definition I have heard for abstraction came from the painter Robert Motherwell who quotes his teacher, mathematician and philosopher Alfred North Whitehead.
+The most useful definition I have heard for abstraction came from the painter Robert Motherwell who quotes his teacher, mathematician, and philosopher Alfred North Whitehead.
 Whitehead talks about abstraction as the residue of the essence of things.

 This rings true.
-In the 21st Century Abstraction takes many forms – at the same time the root of circles, squares, triangles, rectangles etc, combined with color, shapes and forms, repetition of units and monochrome and their inherent properties are what make such a diverse language and yes, the language sometimes needs to be translated for those who do not speak it – because the language has meaning - all abstraction has meaning.
+In the 21st Century Abstraction takes many forms – at the same time the root of circles, squares, triangles, rectangles, etc, combined with color, shapes and forms, repetition of units, and monochrome and their inherent properties are what make such a diverse language and yes, the language sometimes needs to be translated for those who do not speak it – because the language has meaning - all abstraction has meaning.
 The more one studies the language of abstraction the more one understands.

 And that is where one begins to enter through the simplicity of line shape and color (layer 1).
 Surface (layer 2) when and where the work was made (layer 3).